bvladoiu/prisma-editor/README.md

-# Prisma Editor
+# Prisma Editor (Work in Progress)

-A Kotlin Multiplatform project for editing Prisma schemas.
+A Kotlin Multiplatform project for editing static content.

 ## Project Structure